Explainable AI needs formalization: Current XAI does not serve desired purposes

-Features like $X_2$ in Examples~A and B, which improve predictions without being predictive themselves, are called suppressor variables in causal terminology \citep{congerRevisedDefinitionSuppressor1974}.
-Causal diagrams of the generative models in both examples are provided in Figure~\ref{fig:fig1}~(c) in Appendix~\ref{app}.
-Broadly speaking, any variable that is not informative (statistically associated with the target) itself but statistically related with an informative variable (e.g. modulating it through an independent mechanism) is a suppressor.
-Suppressors occur widely in real-world datasets and hamper model interpretations.
+\paragraph*{Suppressor variables} Features like $X_2$ in Examples~A and B, which improve predictions without being predictive themselves, are called suppressor variables in causal terminology \citep{congerRevisedDefinitionSuppressor1974}.
+Causal diagrams \citep[see][]{pearl2009causality} of the generative models in both examples are provided in Figure~\ref{fig:fig1}~(c).
+Broadly speaking, any variable that is not informative (statistically associated with the target) itself but statistically related to an informative variable (e.g., modulating it through an independent mechanism) is a suppressor.
+Suppressors occur widely in real-world datasets and hamper model interpretation.
 As one example, the prevalence of a disease may be related to a person's blood pressure but not their age.
 However, as blood pressure has an age-dependent baseline, the model might need to adjust its prediction with respect to that baseline in order to remove irrelevant variance introduced by age.
-Age, thereby, become a suppressor variable.
+Age, thereby, becomes a suppressor variable.
 In image classification, non-discriminative features such as lighting or weather conditions, or non-discriminative objects occluding class-specific objects, could be suppressors.
-It is, thus, possible for suppressors to act in highly non-linear ways and it is also possible to find examples of suppressors at higher semantic (concept) levels.